Can I Drink Or Smoke Weed After Getting Vaccinated?

 Immediately after getting the COVID-19 vaccine, you might want to celebrate with a cute social media post or a socially distant outing with friends.
 (Or some pain meds and a nap, if you're really feeling those side effects.)
 But if you'd prefer to celebrate with a freshly-packed bowl or a glass of wine, you might be wondering: Is it safe to mix these substances with the vaccine?

-When it comes to marijuana, experts say there isn't much research on a possible relationship between weed and the vaccine, but there's no cause for concern.
-"I don't think it will influence [the] immune system in any way," William Schaffner, MD, a professor of preventive medicine and infectious diseases at Vanderbilt University, told Refinery29.
+When it comes to marijuana, experts say there isn't much research on a possible relationship between weed and the vaccine.
+But, according to William Schaffner, MD, a professor of preventive medicine and infectious diseases at Vanderbilt University, who spoke with Refinery29 health writer Molly Longman, there's no cause for concern.
+"I don't think it will influence [the] immune system in any way," Dr. Schaffner said.
 Also, for what it's worth, some marijuana legalization activists have offered free joints to newly vaccinated individuals.

 Advertisement